Kotlin/kotlinx-kover/README.md

 ### Configuring aggregated reports
+Aggregated report provides report using combined classpath and coverage stats from the module in which plugin is applied and all its submodules.

 If you need to change the name of the XML report file or HTML directory, you may configure the corresponding tasks in the module in which the plugin is applied (usually this is the root module).